Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 11 Cartagena: Palenque & Leisure Time

-You are then free to find lunch and enjoy an afternoon of exploration before we meet later this afternoon, when colonial carriages will take us for a ride around the city before our final dinner.
+You are then free to find lunch and enjoy an afternoon of exploration before we meet later in the day.

 This afternoon may want to visit the local Gold Museum with its amazing and priceless national collections, and interesting rooms that recreate the region's Amerindian ethnic groups.
 Though small, this museum offers a fascinating collection from the Zenu (also known as Sinu) people, who inhabited the region of the present-day departments of Bolívar, Córdoba, Sucre and northern Antioquia before the Spanish Conquest.